Activities of the Usability and User Experience Community

 Can I advertise usability services for my company?

-No. The mailing list is not for advertising commercial
+No. The list is not for advertising commercial

 services.
 You cannot post messages that advertise consulting or training.

-Since this listserv is sponsored by the STC, a non-profit organization,
+Since this list is sponsored by the STC, a non-profit organization,

 we must avoid marketing and advertising messages.
 If you have any questions